pacofigo/PostgreSQL_automatic_backup/README.md

 <br>
 ## Generate the backup locally
 ### Preparation of the necessary local files
 1. Copy the `.pgpass` file to the home of the user who will run the backups.
-Remember to put in this file the host, port, database name, username and password of the PostgreSQL user with 600 permissions.
+Remember to put in this file the host, port, database name, username and password of the PostgreSQL user
+2. Change the permissions of the .pgpass file to 600: `chmod 600 .pgpass`
-2. Copy the `local_backup.sh` file to the home of the user.
+3. Copy the `local_backup.sh` file to the home of the user.
 Remember to write correctly the routes that you want your backups to have.
-3. Give the execute permission to the file `local_backup.sh` with the following command: `chmod +x local_backup.sh`
+4. Give the execute permission to the file `local_backup.sh` with the following command: `chmod +x local_backup.sh`
+5. Note: Remember that the version of the `.pg_dump` package must be exactly the same as that of the postgresql server.
 ### Automatic local backup scheduling
 1. Edit the user's cron with the command `crontab -e`
 2. Paste this line in the text editor `0 4 * * * sh /file/path/local_backup.sh`, overriding the path to the `local_backup.sh` file.
 Save the changes and close the file.
 The scheduled task will run every day at 4:00 a.m.